FacilMap/facilmap/docs/src/developers/client/types.md

 * `shape` (string): The shape name for the marker.
 Default is an empty string (equivalent to `"drop"`).
 * `colour` (string): The colour of this marker as a 6-digit hex value, for example `ff0000`
 * `size` (number, min: 15): The height of the marker in pixels
-* `data` (`Record<string, string>`): The filled out form fields of the marker, keyed by field name.
+* `data` (`Record<string, string>`): The filled out form fields of the marker, keyed by field ID.
 A null-prototype object should always be used for this to avoid prototype pollution.
 * `ele` (number or null): The elevation of this marker in metres (calculated by the server if not set)

 ## `Line`